Roberta Wilson: Films 1916–1918

-In 1917, Roberta Wilson acted in 8 films consisting of 1 feature and seven short films.
+In 1917, Roberta Wilson appeared in 8 films, including 1 feature and 7 shorts.
 March would prove to be her most productive month of the year.
 March 1917 saw the release of 6 films, starting with the Universal feature-length Comedy The Amazing Adventure followed by seven short films, including Good-for-Nothing Gallagher, The Girl Who Lost, Where Glory Waits and Is Money All?.

 Perils of the Secret Service – was a 9-episode series of two-reel adventure films.
 Wilson would act in 2 of the nine episodes – the fourth episode The Crimson Blade released March 30 and the fifth episode The Man in the Trunk released in April.
 Wilson's last film of 1917 was The Townsend Divorce Case.

-1918 saw the continuing decline of her film appearances.
-Her last short film for Universal was Busted Hearts and Buttermilk released in January 1918 by a Universal subsidiary Nestor Film Company.
+In 1918, her film appearances continued to decline.
+Her last short film for Universal was Busted Hearts and Buttermilk, released in January 1918 by a Universal subsidiary Nestor Film Company.
 Roberta signed on with the movie company, Paralta Plays.
 She acted in two feature-length films, Shackled released in May and More Trouble.
 With the July 14, 1918 release of More Trouble, Roberta Wilson believed she had released her last film.
 Ironically, More Trouble was written by Ouida Bergere, the wife of famous director George Fitzmaurice.
 A decade later, Diana Kane would wed the divorced director.